leleliu008/ndk-pkg/README.md

         ndk-pkg -V
         ndk-pkg --version

-*   show home directory this software
+*   show home directory of this software

         ndk-pkg --homedir

-*   show home webpage this software
+*   show home webpage of this software

         ndk-pkg --homepage